Best Watercolor Paper for Landscapes (2026 Guide)

 Chitrapat — 270gsm, 100% Cotton

-Chitrapat is my most-used Indian cotton paper and the first recommendation I make to any serious Indian watercolorist moving off wood pulp.
+Chitrapat is my most-used Indian cotton paper.
+It is 270gsm, 100% cotton, cold pressed, and the first recommendation I make to any serious Indian watercolorist moving off wood pulp.

-The video below shows work on Chitrapat — how pigment settles on the surface, how wet-on-wet washes move, and what the lifting behavior looks like in actual use.
+The video below shows work on Chitrapat — pigment settling behavior, wet-on-wet movement, and lifting response in actual use.

 Available at: Amazon.in, Canvazo, Art Lounge India, Himalaya Fine Art, local art supply shops.